 A unique feature in PCSCHEMATIC, is that it also handles special mechanical symbols, which can be used for mechanical layouts.
 All databases for the program contains these mechanical symbols, which automatically can be placed directly in the documentation projects.

-Beyond the 34.997 electrical components, the databases also includes 8.475 components for pneumatics.
-This brings the total amount of components to a total of 43.472.
+Beyond the electrical components, the databases also includes thousands of components for pneumatics.

 Open co-operation between component vendors

-The reason why the databases for PCSCHEMATIC exists on the same CD, is that the component manufacturers participate in an open co-operation with PCSCHEMATIC, who develops the program.
+The reason behind the many databases for PCSCHEMATIC, is that the component manufacturers participate in an open co-operation with PCSCHEMATIC, who develops the program.

 All interested component manufacturers can take part in this cooperation, and the project is developing rapidly.
-There is an annual meeting for the component vendors, and all interested parts can contact their local PCSCHEMATIC agent for further details.
+Any interested component manufacturer can contact their local PCSCHEMATIC agent for further details.